cedardb/docs/Styleguide.md

   warning (behavior that might surprise the reader or cause data loss).
 - Limit to one admonition per page section.
 If you need more, revise the prose to incorporate the information directly.
-- Use markdown tables for structured information.
+- Use Markdown tables for structured information.
 Keep cells simple.
 If a cell needs more than one sentence, use prose instead.

 ---